 About me

-My name is Lucas Bechberger and I’m a researcher in the area of Artificial (General) Intelligence and Conceptual Spaces.
-I’m currently pursuing a PhD at the Institute of Cognitive Science at the University of Osnabrück under the supervision of Prof. Dr. Kai-Uwe Kühnberger.
+My name is Lucas Bechberger and I’m a researcher in the area of Cognitive Artificial Intelligence (with a focus on Conceptual Spaces) and Machine Learning.
+I have completed a PhD (grade: “summa cum laude”) at the Institute of Cognitive Science (Osnabrück University) under the supervision of Prof. Dr. Kai-Uwe Kühnberger.

 Before starting my PhD research, I studied Computer Science at the Karlsruhe Institute of Technology (KIT).
 During my studies, I was also part of an AGI research project at AGI Innovations Inc., a Los Angeles based startup aiming to create Artificial General Intelligence.